 An introduction to SimWorks

-SimWorks is a free CFD software available for download.
-It is designed to be user friendly and includes a fully integrated CFD process from geometry import to results.
+SimWorks has a free CFD software version and a commercial version and is available to download here.
+SimWorks is designed to be user friendly and includes a fully integrated CFD process from geometry import to results.
 The pre-processor helps you setup the simulations parameters and boundary conditions for any imported geometry.
 The meshing and solving are done using OpenFOAM(c), which is automatically installed during the initial SimWorks setup.
 The post-processing and results analysis are integrated in the SimWorks Graphical User Interface (GUI).

 The first time SimWorks is started, the GUI shows 3 main windows:

 - Simulation Manager: this is dedicated to managing the simulation, from this window it is possible to start and stop all the main phases of the CFD simulation: setup, meshing and solving.
 It is also possible to launch the post-processor once the simulation is completed.

 - Simulation Editor: this window includes all the simulations parameters and setup of the simulation, including the meshing parameters and the boundary conditions.
 The Simulation Editor will be described in more detail later in this tutorial.
 From here it is also possible to load a geometry in the Geometry viewer.

 - Geometry viewer: this window is used to visualise and inspect the geometry.
 Here, it is also possible to setup the boundary conditions and meshing parameters, directly interacting with the geometry.
 Changes to the simulation setup introduced in the Geometry viewer are automatically updated in the the Simulation Editor and vice-versa.
 Details about the simulation setup will be described in the remainder of the introduction.